xregistry/spec/core/spec.md

 ```

 The processing of each individual entity follows the same set of rules:
-- If an entity with the specified `id` (or `versionid` in the case of Versions)
+- If an entity with the specified `SINGULARid` already exists then it MUST be
-  already exists then it MUST be interpreted as a request to update the
+  interpreted as a request to update the existing entity.
+Otherwise, it MUST
-  existing entity.
-Otherwise, it MUST be interpreted as a request to create a
-  new entity with that value.
+  be interpreted as a request to create a new entity with that value.
 - See the definition of each attribute for the rules governing how it is
   processed.
 - All attributes present MUST be a full representation of its value.
 This means